 Case Summary

-In 1964, the U.S. Supreme Court ruled in favor of the plaintiffs, finding that the district court's dismissal on political question grounds was improper in light of the Court's ruling in Baker v.
-Carr, which found that constitutional challenges to legislative apportionment laws were not political questions and therefore were justiciable.
-The Court then proceeded to rule that the state's apportionment law violated Art.
-I, Sec.
-2 of the U.S. Constitution because, when viewed in its historical context, that provision mandates that "as nearly as is practicable, one man's vote in a congressional election is to be worth as much as another's."
+- On February 17, 1964, SCOTUS reversed and struck down the congressional plan as unconstitutional.
+The Court held that dismissal was improper in light of its recent ruling in Baker v.
+Carr finding constitutional challenges to legislative apportionment laws were not non-justiciable political questions and explained that Art.
+I, § 2 requires that “as nearly as is practicable, one man’s vote in a congressional election is to be worth as much as another’s.”

-Significance: (1) Federal courts do have jurisdiction to hear and resolve equal protection challenges to State congressional apportionment plans; (2) Article I, Section 2 of the U.S. Constitution requires that State congressional districts be drawn to have strictly equal populations "as nearly as is practicable."
+Significance: (1) Federal courts do have jurisdiction to hear and resolve equal protection challenges to State congressional apportionment plans; (2) Article I, § 2 of the U.S. Constitution requires that State congressional districts be drawn to have strictly equal populations "as nearly as is practicable."

 Case Library